Help – Categories

-Q: How long will it be before I get my money?
+How long will I need to wait for my money?

-Q: I have received my money – how do you get paid?
+I have received my money – how do Gladstone Brookes get paid?

-We agree fees of 25% + VAT of the total redress offered by your lender, including any reduction of any outstanding agreement, should your claim be successful.
+We agree fees of 20% + VAT (so 24%° of the total redress offered by your lender), including any reduction of any outstanding agreement, should your claim be successful.

 If your lender pays the redress directly to us, we will forward this onto you, minus our fee; this deduction will be detailed on an invoice.
 There would be nothing further to pay in this instance.

 If the lender has paid you directly, please let us know right away.
-We will check the amount is correct and then issue you an invoice – please make sure you have paid us before you spend your redress.
+We will check the details of the offer and then issue you an invoice – please make sure you have paid us before you spend your redress.

 By agreeing to our terms and conditions at the start of the process you agreed to pay our fees in the event of a successful claim.
 If we have applied and/or appealed for the reimbursement of your PPI payments on your behalf and were successful, then we are owed the fees outlined in these terms and conditions.

 We try to keep our invoice/billing process as simple as possible.
-However, if you don’t understand our charges having read this Information Suite and the literature we have sent to you previously please don’t hesitate to contact us on.
+However, if you don’t understand our charges having read this Information Suite and the literature we have sent to you previously please don’t hesitate to contact us on 01925 320 904.

-We aim to recover 100% of any premiums that you have paid, plus any interest paid on those premiums and where possible a further 8% in simple interest.
+We aim to recover all of the premiums you have paid, plus interest.
+We also aim to recover a further 8% but cannot guarantee this.
 PPI premiums on an ongoing loan will be cancelled and the value of those already paid credited to your loan account to reduce the outstanding balance.
-If you are claiming PPI from a credit card the lender may offset the refund against your outstanding balance.
+If you are claiming PPI from a credit card the bank may offset the refund against your outstanding balance.

-Q: My loan is on-going but I’ve fallen into arrears – what happens now?
+My loan is ongoing but I’ve fallen into arrears – what happens now?